kkarir-waes/djangoBlog/README.md

 ### Step 2 - Setting up VSCode and Django

-Using the VSCode terminal carry out the following:
+Using VSCode Terminal carry out the following:

-2.1 Install Django.

-`pip3 install Django~=4.2.1`
+- `pip3 install Django~=4.2.1` Install Django.

-2.2 Generate a requirements.txt file.

-`pip3 freeze local > requirements.txt`
+- `pip3 freeze local > requirements.txt` Generate a requirements.txt file.

-2.3 Create a new Django project.
+- `django-admin startproject codestar .` Create a new Django project.

-`django-admin startproject codestar .`

-**note:**
+[!NOTE]

 - project name is _codestar_.
 You can use any name you wish.
 - the _. (dot)_ is important.
 It tells Django to add the project to the current repo.